cocoakang/photometric_feature_transformer/README.md

     colmap patch_match_stereo --workspace_path . --PatchMatchStereo.multi_channel 1 --PatchMatchStereo.geom_consistency 1 --PatchMatchStereo.sigma_spatial 15 --PatchMatchStereo.sigma_color 5.0 --PatchMatchStereo.num_samples 20 --PatchMatchStereo.ncc_sigma 1.0

-Each object has trans_mat_2_gt.txt contains a rigid transform matrix to transform reconstruction to groudtruth frame.
+Each object has trans_mat_2_gt.txt containing a rigid transform matrix to transform reconstruction to groudtruth frame.
 You can use val_files/fusion_transfer_2_gt_cmp.py to produce point cloud and calculate reconstruction quality.
-Note the results may slightly differ from our reported values in the paper, because of randomality of PCA and COLMAP reconstruction.
+Note that the results may slightly differ from our reported values in the paper, because of randomality of PCA, COLMAP reconstruction and alignment.

+There is a roi.txt in each object's folder, one can specify this when undistorting images to accelerate dense matching.

 ### [DiLiGenT-MV](https://sites.google.com/site/photometricstereodata/mv)
 Please checkout the brach diligent_mv and then follow the instruction in README.md.